janhq/cortex.so/docs/cli/models/remove.md

 # `cortex models remove`

-This command deletes a local model defined by a `MODEL_ID`.
+This command deletes a local model defined by a `model_id`.

 :::info
 This command is compatible with all OpenAI and OpenAI-compatible endpoints.